telefonicaid/fiware-orion/doc/manuals/devel/jsonParseV2.md

 }
 ```

-`parseEntity()` is a top-level parse function so it must call **rapidjson** to create the tree in RAM.
+`parseEntity()` is a toplevel parse function so it must call **rapidjson** to create the tree in RAM.
-*"Inferior"* parse functions don't actually parse anything as that is done by the top-level parse function.
+*Lowlevel* parse functions don't actually parse anything as that is done by the toplevel parse function.
-Instead the inferior functions just examine the tree, which is passed to the functions as a rapidjson::Value, a node in the parsed tree.
+Instead the lowlevel functions just examine the tree, which is passed to the functions as a rapidjson::Value, a node in the parsed tree.

+Under `src/lib/jsonParseV2` there are a number (16 as of the time of writing this document) of modules that each take care
+of a part of the parsing of an entire request, such as `parseAttributeList.h/cpp` that parses a vector of strings.

+## jsonRequestTreat()
+The function `jsonRequestTreat()` is the entry point of NGSIv2 parsing and this function, examining the type of the payload calls one toplevel parse function or another.
+After parsing, the `check()` method of the resulting instance is invoked.
+All parse functions called by `jsonRequestTreat()` are, of course, toplevel parse functions:

+* parseEntity()
+* parseContextAttribute()
+* parseAttributeValue()
+* parseSubscription()
+* parseBatchQuery()
+* parseBatchUpdate()

+All parse functions called by any of these functions are, of course, lowlevel parse	functions.